 Volunteers of the Year 2020

 Every year, CNIS gives an award to one of our volunteers who has made a notable contribution towards our work and vision.

-Dr. Wylam Faught, MD, FRCSC, is professor and chair of the obstetrics/gynecology department for the University of Ottawa and regional ob/gyne physician lead for their thel-newborn program.
-He is actively involved in gynecologic oncology clinical care, education and clinical research and surgical skills teaching for CNIS in Moshi, Tanzania.
-Wylam is a past-president of the Association of Professors of Obstetrics and Gynecology of Canada, a board member of Ovarian Cancer Canada and the Canadian Foundation for Women’s Health and a member of the Royal College specialty committee in Obstetrics and Gynecology.
-Dr. Faught was given the 2010 Volunteer of the Year award for his contribution as ESS instructor and for his help in establishing the obstetrics program and the surgical skills lab in Moshi, Tanzania.
+Dr. Wylam Faught, MD, FRCSC, is the professor and chair of the obstetrics/gynecology department for the University of Ottawa and regional ob/gyne physician lead for their thel-newborn program.
+He is actively involved in gynecologic oncology clinical care, education and clinical research, and surgical skills teaching for CNIS in Moshi, Tanzania.
+Wylam is a past-president of the Association of Professors of Obstetrics and Gynecology of Canada, a board member of Ovarian Cancer Canada and the Canadian Foundation for Women's Health, and a member of the Royal College specialty committee in Obstetrics and Gynecology.
+Dr. Faught was given the 2010 Volunteer of the Year award for his contribution as an ESS instructor and for his help in establishing the obstetrics program and the surgical skills lab in Moshi, Tanzania.

 Volunteer of the Year 2009

 Dr. Couturier is a professor of family medicine at Hôpital Charles-LeMoyne of Université de Sherbrooke.
 He provided the initial link between CNIS and Sherbrooke, and CNIS and Bamako, Mali, and has been instrumental in starting the Sherbrooke primary medicine collaboration with the national university in Bamako.
-In addition he has been involved with teaching the Obstetrical Unit of the ESS Course in Bamako, both in 2007 and 2008.
+In addition, he has been involved with teaching the Obstetrical Unit of the ESS Course in Bamako, both in 2007 and 2008.
 Dr. Couturier's help has allowed CNIS to expand into Francophone Africa in collaboration with Université de Sherbrooke.